WHY ACTIVE SONAR?

 What is injury?

-Injury includes tissue damage, permanent threshold shift in hearing, and in some cases, resonance affects on internal organs.
-It should be noted that resonance does not necessarily equal damage and damage is not always linked to resonance.
+Injury includes tissue damage, permanent threshold shift in hearing, and in some cases, resonance affects on an animal’s internal organs.
+However, resonance does not necessarily result in tissue damage, and tissue damage is not always linked to resonance.

 Permits to incidentally “take” marine animals

-- The Navy implements measures whenever SURTASS LFA sonar is transmitting to protect marine animals from disturbance or injury.
-These mitigation measures include visual monitoring, passive acoustic monitoring, and active acoustic monitoring for the presence of marine animals such as marine mammals and sea turtles.
+- The Navy implements procedures or mitigation measures whenever SURTASS LFA sonar is transmitting to protect marine animals from disturbance or injury.
+These mitigation measures include visual monitoring, passive acoustic monitoring, and active acoustic monitoring for the presence of marine animals such as marine mammals and sea turtles around the transmitting LFA sonar.

-- Using these preventative measures allows the Navy to shut down LFA sonar transmissions if any marine mammals or sea turtles are detected, which prevents them from being exposed and potentially injured or disturbed.
+- Using these monitoring measures allows the Navy to detect marine mammals or sea turtles near the transmitting LFA sonar and LFA vessel (within 2,000 yards) and shut down LFA sonar transmissions if any animals are detected in the mitigation zone, which prevents them from being exposed to LFA sonar transmissions and potentially being injured or disturbed.

 - Since the beginning of the SURTASS LFA sonar program, the Navy has applied and been authorized for permits under the Endangered Species Act and Marine Mammal Protection Act to take marine mammals and sea turtles incidental to the use of SURTASS LFA sonar.